Welcome to today's edition of the Rush 24-7 podcast.

 Trump supporters, for the most part, make just as much or more as the average American.

-Those salaries are not normal because of the demographics and the makeup of those two cities.
+Of course, you have throughout New York and Washington, those salaries are not normal because of the demographics and the makeup of those two cities.

 The study from Gallup backs up what many of her interviews across Pennsylvania have found, and that is that these people supporting Trump are more concerned about their children and their grandchildren.

-And boy do I, I don't care who I run into that's a Trump supporter.
+And boy, do I, I don't care who I run into that's a Trump supporter.

 In fact, I can add something to that.